 When the worst happens, you don’t want to have to second-guess where to go or drive a distance that prolongs your child’s care.
 That was the case for the Anderson family, whose son, Michael, fell out of a window at age 3.
 The Anderson family lives in Elk River, and because Michael was born at Maple Grove Hospital and they have had positive experiences with the North Memorial Health system, Maple Grove Hospital is where they knew they needed to bring him.

-Michael was stabilized in the Maple Grove Hospital Emergency Care Center (ECC), but due to the severity of his injury — he had fractured his skull and needed surgery — he was transferred by ambulance to North Memorial Health Hospital, which is a Level I Adult Trauma Center and Level II Pediatric Trauma Center.
+Michael was stabilized in the Maple Grove Hospital Emergency Care Center (ECC), but due to the severity of his injury — he had fractured his skull and needed surgery — he was transferred by ambulance to North Memorial Health Hospital, which is a Level I Adult Trauma Center that takes care of children.
 The Maple Grove Hospital emergency room doctors rotate between the two hospitals, have a relationship with the trauma doctors and work closely with the Emergency Medical Services team, which creates a level of communication and trust that makes transfers like this seamless.

 When Michael arrived at North Memorial Health Hospital, there were multiple people waiting for him at the doors, all of whom knew exactly what was going on and could help care for him immediately.
 Michael’s mother, Jenny, said that coming to Maple Grove Hospital first was absolutely the right decision for them.
 She felt they were instantly cared for, from the security guard who led them where they needed to go while asking if there was anything he could get for them, to the ambulance driver who talked them through everything on their ride to North Memorial Health Hospital.
 And, Jenny was grateful the staff enabled her to stay calm in a stressful situation by keeping her informed but not overwhelmed with questions.